Info & recommendations about toys

 - Focus action on the safety of acoustic toys

-- Focus on the safety of baby dolls
+- Focus on safety of baby dolls

-- Focus action safety of walk-on toys
+- Focus on the safety of walk-in toys

 - Focus on safety of carnival costumes 2019

-- Focus on acoustic toys
+- Focus action acoustic toys

-- Focus on safety of projectile toys
+- Focus on the safety of projectile toys

-- Focus on the ingredients of soothers
+- Focus action on the ingredients of soothers

 - Focus on safety of cheap toys from fairgrounds